Set up an Amazon Web Services (AWS) connector

 That’s it!
 Your AWS connector is now pulling access data into ConductorOne.

-Set up an AWS cloud-hosted connector using Terraform
+Configure the AWS connector using Terraform

-As an alternative to the instructions above, use the following Terraform script to integrate your AWS instance with ConductorOne.
+Use the following Terraform script to integrate your AWS instance with ConductorOne.

 Step 1: Get ConductorOne-provided External ID for AWS IAM Role